breadoliveoilsalt/battleship-ruby/README.md

 1. Fork it in GitHub and clone the master branch to your computer.

-2. In your terminal, `cd` into the root directory the app with the command `cd battleship-ruby`.
+2. In your terminal, `cd` into the root directory of the app with the command `cd battleship-ruby`.

-3. In your terminal, run `bundle install` to download dependencies.
+3. Run `bundle install` to download dependencies.

-4. In your terminal, from the app's root directory, run `ruby exe/battleship.rb`.
+4. Run `ruby exe/battleship.rb`.

 ## Running the App's Tests